Dynamical tides in Jupiter and other rotationally flattened planets and stars with stable stratification

 The gas giant planets in our own solar system motivate such characterization.
 Jupiter and Saturn respectively rotate at nearly $30\%$ and $40\%$ of their break-up angular velocities, and are consequently oblate.
 Moreover, measurements of the shape of the tidal bulge raised on Jupiter by Io---characterized by so-called ``Love numbers'' \citep{Durante2020}---deviate significantly from theoretical predictions for purely static tidal perturbers \citep{Wahl2017,Wahl2020,Nettelmann2019}.
 This discrepancy has inspired the suggestion that Io's orbit may be in resonance with the natural frequency of an internal oscillation mode (in particular a gravito-inertial mode) of Jupiter \citep{Idini2022b}.
 However, recent calculations \citep{Lin2023} have cast doubt on the ability of such a resonance to reconcile hydrostatic calculations with the observations.
 Notably, both \citet{Idini2022b} and \citet{Lin2023} excluded the effects of centrifugal flattening in their calculations of tidally driven oscillations.

 We use spectral methods to directly compute the dissipative tidal response of rapidly rotating and centrifugally flattened planets and stars.
-Our numerical method is valid for arbitrarily rapid and differential rotation on cylinders, incorporating dissipation via a viscous stress that self-consistently includes rotational flattening .
-We first apply this method to computing the frequency-dependent, dynamical tidal response of $\gamma=5/3$ and $3/2$ polytropes rotating at up to nearly the mass-shedding limit.
+Our numerical method is valid for arbitrarily rapid and differential rotation on cylinders, incorporating dissipation via a viscous stress that self-consistently includes rotational flattening.
+Limiting our focus to rigid rotation in this work, we first apply this method to computing the frequency-dependent, dynamical tidal response of $\gamma=5/3$ and $3/2$ polytropes rotating at up to nearly the mass-shedding limit.